amirmasoudabdol/primermd/README.md

 remotes::install_github("amirmasoudabdol/primermd")
 ```

-and soon, hopefully, you can install the released version of primermd
+and, soon hopefully, you can install the released version of primermd
 from CRAN:

 ``` r